-Want the most economical kind of backup generator to provide power for your home or cottage or off-grid building project?
+Want the most economical kind of backup generator to provide power for your home, cottage or off-grid building project?
 Large portable models provide the most power for a given purchase price.
 But how do you connect a generator to your house?
-There are legal ways and illegal ways, including a generator transfer switch.
+There are safe legal ways and dangerous illegal ways.
 The video here shows you exactly how to complete and use three legal methods for connecting a generator to your home safely.
-Be sure to click the full screen icon when the video is running for a larger version.
+Be sure to click the full screen icon when the video is running for a larger screen.

 Read on below for more information after you’ve watched the video . . .